-Have you been injured in a drunk driving accident?
-We can help.
+If you’ve been hurt in a drunk driving accident our Hamilton Car Accident Lawyers can help.

 Drinking and driving continues to be one of Ontario’s most significant roadway problems.
 In 2015, Stats Can published that police in Canada reported about 72,000 impaired driving incidents – which is about of 201 accidents per 100,000 people.
 Most negligent impaired drivers were male, between the ages of 20 and 14 years old.